metamn/inu-v2-a/README.md

 - Storybook is an enormous help to clean up code and design errors introduced when coding fast an idea.
 (Ie. in theme.js icons inside color declarations)
 - Styleguide refactors components originally made for a single usage (Category) to a much broader usage (MenuItem)
 - Writing the Styleguide was way easier than for Metamn.
 This means once the basic components are set up React can be very very productive.
+- React is very expensive: lots of code to be written.
+For each part of its colocated parts.